transloadit/ruby-sdk/README.md

 Transloadit enforces rate limits to guarantee that no customers are adversely affected by the usage of any given customer.
 See [Rate Limiting](https://transloadit.com/docs/api-docs/#rate-limiting).

-While creating an assembly, if a rate limit error is received, by default, 2 more attempts would be made for a succesful response.
+While creating an assembly, if a rate limit error is received, by default, 2 more attempts would be made for a successful response.
 If after these attempts the rate limit error persists, a `RateLimitReached` exception will be raised.

 To change the number of attempts that will be made when creating an assembly, you may pass the `tries` option to your